rchoudhary/blog/content/pointer-basics.md

 ### Writing With Pointers

-...we can write as well!

-Assigning to a dereferenced pointer means assigning to the pointee.
+...we can write as well! <span class="hl">Assigning to a dereferenced pointer means assigning to the pointee.</span>

 We're going to focus on this example: